bdowdell/bdowdell.github.io/_drafts/thinkpad.md

 In the time between ordering and receiving my ThinkPad, I had time to think about which Linux distribution I wanted to install alongside Windows 10.
-My MBP dual-boots Ubuntu 18.04 LTS, while my desktop runs SparkyLinux 5.
+My MBP dual-boots Ubuntu 18.04 LTS, while my 10 year old desktop runs SparkyLinux 5.
 I've tended to stay within the Debian family, but I'm always curious to try something new.
 However, I knew I needed a distribution that would work well with the current Nvidia drivers for GPU computing.
 That requirement steered me towards Ubuntu,